-- At the beginning of the academic year, all new students are instructed to complete the online Amazing Race survey about E-chug alcohol abuse prevention.
-The survey introduces students to terms, prevention scenarios, school policies, and their rights and responsibilities regarding illicit drugs and alcohol. - Illicit drugs and alcohol policy knowledge for faculty and staff are required components of the new hire orientation process for all new employees. - Presentations during Welcome (Fall and Spring), New International Student Orientation, and New First Year and Transfer Students Orientation: Back to School drug and alcohol safety tips and alcohol abuse prevention.
+- Illicit drugs and alcohol policy knowledge for faculty and staff are required components of the new hire orientation process for all new employees. - Presentations during Fall and Spring Welcome, New International Student Orientation, and New First Year and Transfer Students Orientation: Back-to-school drug and alcohol safety tips and alcohol abuse prevention.

-UIS has developed an ongoing prevention and awareness campaign:
+UIS ongoing prevention and awareness campaign:

-- Ongoing awareness for faculty and staff each semester reminding university employees of terms, school policies, and their responsibilities regarding illicit drugs and alcohol. - Counseling Center Grief Support Group. - Springfest drunk-goggle alcohol and drug abuse prevention activity. - Let's Talk Marijuana, Alcohol, and Substance Abuse Presentation. - Webinar: College Prescription Drug Study. - Mid-Term Stress Less & Test Anxiety Tips Table. - Drug Threats in the United States discussion on current drugs and their effects.
+- Ongoing awareness for faculty and staff each semester reminding university employees of terms, school policies, and their responsibilities regarding illicit drugs and alcohol. - Counseling Center Grief Support Group. - Springfest drunk-goggle alcohol and drug abuse prevention activity. - Let's Talk Marijuana, Alcohol, and Substance Abuse Presentation. - Webinar: College Prescription Drug Study. - Mid-Term Stress Less & Test Anxiety Tips Table. - Drug Threats in the United States discussion on current drugs and their effects. - Webinar: ScreenU: A Web Based Screening, Brief Intervention, and Referral to Treatment Tool. - Counseling Center Athletes Support Group. - Health and Wellness Fair Education on mental health, relaxation, and substance abuse information.

-- Webinar: ScreenU: A Web Based Screening, Brief Intervention, and Referral to Treatment Tool. - Counseling Center Athletes Support Group. - Health and Wellness Fair Education on mental health, relaxation, and substance abuse information. - Changing Minds: Implementing Harm Reduction Information about how to drink responsibly and not in a way that would result in health issues. - Ongoing awareness presentations to Greek Organizations and the UIC Nursing program about alcohol abuse and drug prevention Basic alcohol information given to students about substance abuse, how it affects the person, other people in their lives, and their body. - Alcohol and Drug Prevention Instruction for students with campus violations. - Cannabis education and smoking prevention bulletin boards and social media awareness.
+- Changing Minds: Implementing Harm Reduction Information about how to drink responsibly and not in a way that would result in health issues. - Ongoing awareness presentations to Greek organizations and the UIC Nursing program about alcohol abuse and drug prevention basic alcohol information given to students about substance abuse, how it affects the person, other people in their lives and their body. - Alcohol and Drug Prevention Instruction for students with campus violations. - Cannabis education and smoking prevention bulletin boards and social media awareness.